-Questions about Lab Report Grades: If you have a question about the score on any of your lab reports, first ask your graduate instructor (TA) for clarification.
-If the graduate instructor (TA) cannot answer your questions, you may take the graded lab report to a lab supervisor for possible re-grading.
-You will need to do this within two weeks after the graded paper has been return via Gradescope.
+Questions about Lab Report Grades: If you have a question about the score on any of your lab reports, first ask your Teaching Assistant (TA) for clarification.
+If the Teaching Assistant (TA) cannot answer your questions, you may take the graded lab report to a lab supervisor for possible re-grading.
+You will need to do this within one week after the graded paper has been return via Gradescope.
 The entire lab report will be regraded, not just the part where you think an error has been made.

-Lab Ending Times: The graduate instructors (TAs) must close the laboratories by the end of your scheduled lab period.
+Lab Ending Times: The Teaching Assistants (TAs) must close the laboratories by the end of your scheduled lab period.
 At that time all equipment must be cleaned and put away, lab drawers locked and lab notes turned in (checked by your TA) so the lights can be turned out and the doors closed.